Zendro-dev/single-page-app/README.md

 This file is also used by Next.js to set any environment variables that should be available to either the built-in generator, or in the browser.
 Read more about Next.js environmental variables [in the official documentation](https://nextjs.org/docs/basic-features/environment-variables).

 For security reasons, `env.local` is never committed to the remote repository.
-However, we have included a `.env.local.development` file with some reasonable defaults that may be used in development.
+However, we have included a `.env.development` file with some reasonable defaults that may be used in development.
 In production, you can copy `.env.development` to a new `.env.production` file and modify it accordingly.

 Below there is a brief explanation of what each variable is used for.